Logius-standaarden/fsc-core/draft-fsc-core-00.md

 The request **MUST** be authorized if the ServiceConnectionGrant meets the following conditions:

 - The subject serial number of the X.509 certificate used by the Outway matches the value of the field `ServiceConnectionGrant.Outway.PeerSerialNumber`
-- The public key fingerprint of the public key used by the Outway matches a value of the field `ServiceConnectionGrant.Outway.publicKeyFingerprints`
+- The Public Key Fingerprint of the Public Key used by the Outway matches a value of the field `ServiceConnectionGrant.Outway.publicKeyFingerprints`

 #### Routing